DKIM (DomainKeys Identified Mail)

 To use this example:

-1. Replace BASE64_ENCODED_PRIVATE_KEY_HERE with your actual Base64-encoded private key.
+with your actual Base64-encoded private key. - Update the

-2. Update the dkim_domain and dkim_selector to match your DKIM setup.
+to match your DKIM setup. - Modify the

 curl -X POST "https://api.mailchannels.net/tx/v1/send" \